EMOTION-FOCUSED THERAPY (EFT)

 Emotion-Focused Therapy is practiced in Kitchener-Waterloo, Milton, Oakville, London and the surrounding areas.
 Anchoridge Counselling takes pride in the therapy practice offered to help clients with individual needs.

 Our emotions hold the power to influence our reactions towards others and play an integral role in our personal relationships.
 Emotion-Focused Therapy (EFT) examines the love and bonding habits of our parents towards us growing up - helping us identify our own patterns and emotional reactions with others as adults.
 As they are often our first point of contact, we learn a lot about relationships with others and how to emotionally regulate from our parents.
-By restructuring the ways in which we react towards those we are close with, EFT is able to help us form deeper, more meaningful relationships.
+By restructuring the ways in which we react towards those we are close with, EFT is able to help us form deeper, and more meaningful relationships.

 EFT can also be applied to working with individuals.
 Whether you are struggling with relationship issues, past trauma, or mental health concerns such as depression, anxiety, and stress.
-It can also be a helpful way to help you identify your own negative patterns of interaction with yourself.
-Through this, it helps you have conversations with yourself and others around you, helps heal the wounds you have experienced, and helps you have a better relationship with yourself and, in turn, a better relationship with other people closest to you.
+EFT can also be helpful in identifying your own negative patterns of interaction with yourself.
+Through this, you are then able to have conversations with yourself and others around you, heal the wounds you have experienced, and ultimately have a better relationship with yourself and, in turn, a better relationship with other people closest to you.

-Emotionally-Focused Therapy shares many similarities with EFT for couples and also focuses on identifying negative interaction patterns that arise within families.
+Emotion-Focused Therapy for families shares many similarities with EFT for couples and also focuses on identifying negative interaction patterns that arise within families.
 It helps families move away from being stuck in a negative pattern to being able to talk to each other in a way that feels safe, respected, and understanding for everyone.
 It also helps parents and children learn the skills necessary to form a secure, validating environment where family members can communicate with one another in order to solve problems that come up.
 The creation of a healthy family environment can positively impact other aspects of our mental health and promote overall success.